lluisalemanypuig/fns/README.md

 # fns - Factorial Number System

 According to [Wikipedia](https://en.wikipedia.org/wiki/Factorial_number_system), "the factorial number system, also called factoradic, is a mixed radix numeral system adapted to numbering permutations".
+Another, more informal, explanation of what the factorial number system is, is the following: whereas other number systems have a constant base, or radix, (like binary - base 2, or decimal - base 10), this system has a "_variable base_" that depends on the position the digit occupies in the number.
+For example, the numeral 1110 represents different numbers depending on the number system:

+        _one-thousand one hundred and ten_ in base 10: 1*10^3 + 1*10^2 + 1*10^1 + 0*10^0
+        _fourteen_ in base 2: 1*2^3 + 1*2^2 + 1*2^1 + 0*2^0
+        _nine_ in the factoradic system: 1*3! + 1*2! + 1*1! + 0*0!

+As it has been mentioned, the radix each digit is mulitplied with depends on its position in the numeral: if a digit occupies position _i_ it is mulitplied by _i!_.
+Also, while in fixed-base number systems all digits have the same maximum value (_one_ in base 2, _nine_ in base 10), the maximum value of a digit in the _i_-th position of a numeral in the factoradic systemis is _i-1_.

+## Contents of the repository

 This repository aims at offering a series of algorithms to perform basic arithmetic operations between two numbers in this number system, in the form of a simple interactive calculator (see [code](https://github.com/lluisalemanypuig/fns/blob/master/src/calculator.cpp)).
-This calculator supports a series of commands, listed in the section "Commands available for the calculator" of this document.
+This calculator supports a series of commands, listed in the section "Commands available for the calculator" of this README.

+### Processing all permutations of a list in parallel

+C++ offers a function called [next_permutation](http://www.cplusplus.com/reference/algorithm/next_permutation/) which "rearranges the elements" (of a given list) "into the next lexicographically greater permutation" (of that list).
+If we wanted to process the permutations of a list using several threads, we would need to "_place_" each thread at a starting permutation of that list.
+In order to have the best distribution of the work possible, the _i_-th thread of the _k_ threads processing _N!_ permutations will have to start at the _(N!/k)*i_ permutation and will have to process _N!/k_ permutations.
+Although the function provided by C++ is very useful (as it alleviates quite some work), it does not allow an easy parallel processing of the permutations of a list since, since it does not allow obtaining the _j_-th permutation of a list.
+This is where the factoradic number system comes into play: in very few words, this system allows an easy generation of such _j_-th permutation of an arbitrary long list of elements.

-It also offers a simple code to process all permutations of a list of N elements in parellel (here using OpenMP) (see [code](https://github.com/lluisalemanypuig/fns/blob/master/src/permutations.cpp)).
-The code processes all permutations of a list of N elements only when the number of threads used is a divisor of the number of permutations.
+In [this file](https://github.com/lluisalemanypuig/fns/blob/master/src/permutations.cpp), one will find a simple piece of code to process all permutations of a list of _N_ elements in parallel (using OpenMP).
+The code processes all permutations of a list of N numbers and performs a very simple operation on it.
+Although it is not likely to be needed, this software allows arbitrarily large values of _N_.
-If it is not then some permutations will be left unprocessed.
-For small values of N (N <= 7) this code is not needed since there are not too many permutations (7! = 5040).
-For all larger values of N (N >= 8), 2^6 = 64 threads is a divisor of N!.
-Although it is not likely to be needed, this software also allows arbitrarily large values of N.

 ## Dependencies

 ### Libraries

 The [GMP](https://gmplib.org/) and the [OpenMP](http://www.openmp.org/) libraries are needed to compile this project.
-OpenMp library is only needed to generate the executable that processes permutations in parallel.
+OpenMP library is only needed to generate the executable that processes permutations in parallel.

 ### Tools

 Compiling requires the 'make' tool, and a compiler (g++) that supports the flag -std=c++11.

-## Compilation and execution
+## Compilation

-### Compilation

 There are two modes of compilation: debug and release.
 These two modes will create, respectively, a _bin-debug/_ and a _bin-release/_ directories.
 From within the _build/_ directory, issue the following commands for each mode:

-#### Debug
+### Debug

     make -f Makefile debug

-#### Release
+### Release

     make -f Makefile release

-### Execution
+## Execution

 Two executable files will be generated after all the code has been compiled.
 The calculator has an interactive mode and another that allows the loading and execution of a program.